positlabs/Build-o-Matic/README.md

 Arguments
 -----------
-- `-deploy`: deploys contents of config.root to config.ftpRoot
+- `-d` `--deploy`: deploys contents of config.root to config.ftpRoot
-- `-optimg`: runs image optimizer on all images in config.images
+- `-o` `--optimg`: runs image optimizer on all images in config.images

 Dependencies
 =============